Twists of superconformal algebras: Chiral Twists in 4d Superconformal Algebras: Some Case by Case Analysis

-We now discuss the orbit structure of superconformal twisted theories under the action of real superconformal groups in various signatures.
-A key ingredient is to recognize that the complex orbits are fiber bundles of a nice kind.
+A key ingredient is to recognize that the complex orbits are fiber bundles of a nice kind, where the base is often a familiar homogeneous space and the fibers admit clean descriptions via linear algebra.
 We begin by explaining this idea, and its power for studying real orbits, in the simplest example before gesturing at some general machinery.
-We stick to the chiral twists as the situation is already complicated there.

 Recall that $\mc O(4|k)_{r_+, r_-}$ denotes the complex orbit of rank~$(r_+, r_-)$.
 We will focus on {\em chiral} twists, so without loss of generality, set $r_- = 0$, use $r$ to denote~$r_+$, and consider~$\mc O(4|k)_{r,0}$.